 Adjusted EBITDA is a non-GAAP profitability measure that represents EBITDA before certain items that are considered to hinder comparison of the performance of Bridger's businesses on a period-over-period basis or with other businesses.
-During the periods presented, Bridger excludes from Adjusted EBITDA gains and losses on disposals of assets, legal fees and offering costs related to financing and other Dringer excludes the following the properties of adjustments to EBITDA applied in presenting Adjusted EBITDA are appropriate to provide additional information to investors about certain material non-cash items and about unusual items that Bridger does not expect to continue at the same level in the future.
+During the periods presented, Bridger excludes from Adjusted EBITDA gains and losses on disposals of assets, legal fees and offering costs related to financing and other transactions, which include costs that are required to be expensed in accordance with GAAP.
+In addition, Bridger excludes from Adjusted EBITDA non-cash stock-based compensation and business development expenses.
+Bridger's management believes that the inclusion of supplementary adjustments to EBITDA applied in presenting Adjusted EBITDA are appropriate to provide additional information to investors about certain material non-cash items and about unusual items that Bridger does not expect to continue at the same level in the future.